RiaadMorshed/AlgoViz/README.md

 2. Install the required dependencies using `npm install` or `yarn install`.
 3. Start the development server using `npm run dev` or `yarn run dev`.
 4. Open your browser and navigate to the specified local server address.

+## Todo Features

+- Generate array button to randomly generate array.
+The length of the array would be determined by browser window size.
+- Ability to pause and resume the sorting function.
+- Create a logo for this project.
+- Showing the time taken by the sorting function
+- Option for comparing two algorithms in real time and determining the winner.